barbar/vortigern/README.md

 $ typings install <package> --save
 ```

-## Credits
+## Legal

+Vortigern is released under the MIT license.
-The photo in this readme belongs to [hhvferry.com](http://www.hhvferry.com/vortscrap.html).
+The image in this README belongs to [hhvferry.com](http://www.hhvferry.com/vortscrap.html).